jonathanmorgan/context_data/README.md

         http://<your_server>/research/admin/

-- and then logging in with the django superuser created by ansible scripts.
+- and then logging in with the django superuser created by ansible scripts (this will be the use in the ansible "`ansible_user`" variable, and the password in the "`ansible_become_password`" variable in your host variables file).
 - to test coding pages, test by going to the URL:

         http://<your_server>/research/context_data/index